BKitor/LikeCompiler-CMPE458/parser/test_parser/Parser_docs.md

 Initialy it only took definitions, and then called a `Statement` rule.
 To meet the _Like_ specificaiton, we took the contents of `Statement` rule and moved them into the `Block` loop.
 The `Statement` rule is removed, and the `Block` changes can bee seen on lines 185 to 230.

+### Program
+Updated the `Program` Rule to match a _Like_ program (line 167).
+Identifies the keyword 'using', emits the sProgram token, matches 1 or more comma seperated params, and calls the `Block` rule to get the contents of the program.

 ### Like Clause
 A new rule called `LikeClause` is added to match like clauses, see line 344.